maxjacobson/layabout/README.md

 * edit `config/instapaper.yml` with your Instapaper API credentials
 * `bin/rake db:setup` to setup the database
 * `bin/rails s` for the web interface
-* `bin/rake org:bookmarks` for the command-line interface (must first run the web app and sign in there)
+* `bin/rake explore` for the command-line interface (must first run the web app and sign in there)

 ## LICENSE